Sir Henry Dale Senior Research Fellow, University College London

-I am a Senior Research Associate at the Institute for Global Health (IGH) at University College London.
+I am a Sir Henry Dale Senior Senior Research Fellow at the Institute for Global Health (IGH) at University College London.

 My research focuses on the social determinants of infectious diseases, mainly on HIV and mainly in sub-Saharan-Africa.
 I work increasingly on the impact of social networks on behaviour and health outcomes.